How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 sudo ubuntu-drivers install

-Alternatively, install a specific version directly (replace <version> with the recommendation from ubuntu-drivers devices):
+To install a specific proprietary branch directly, replace <version> with the recommendation from ubuntu-drivers devices:

 sudo apt install nvidia-driver-<version>